-Of slightly different length, the base tunnel will consist of two bores with two track crossovers and multiple interconnections for foot access between the bores.
+Of slightly different length, the base tunnel comprises two bores with two track crossovers and multiple interconnections for foot access between the bores.
 Entirely to the east of the current Gotthard line, access tracks to the new tunnel joining the present line at Erstfeld in the north and Bodio in the south.
-At a maximum altitude of 550m, the base tunnel is about 600m lower than the present line's summit and overall renders the Gotthard route no more challenging than many other parts of the SBB network.
+At a maximum altitude of 550m, the base tunnel is approximately 600m lower than the present line's summit and overall renders the Gotthard route no more challenging than many other parts of the SBB network.

-Strict environmental control is in place for the work sites, the material supply chain and for the disposal of spoil.
+Strict environmental control was in place for the work sites, the material supply chain and for the disposal of spoil.

 The final breakthrough in the east tube of the Gotthard Base Tunnel took place in October 2010.
 It took nearly 14 years and 2,500 workers to connect the two ends of the tunnel.
 This final breakthrough in the west tube was completed in March 2011.

-Aside from the much higher speeds that the new alignment will provide, by avoiding the climbs, curves and spirals of the original Gotthard, the project will shorten the route by around 40km (25 miles).
+Aside from the much higher speeds that the new alignment provides, by avoiding the climbs, curves and spirals of the original Gotthard, the project also shortens the route by around 40km (25 miles).

-As in the case of the Lötschberg, the old line will be retained for local passenger services, for general capacity and as a diversionary route: a noted part of railway tourism, it also provides an interchange with the east-west metre-gauge network via Göschenen.
+As in the case of the Lötschberg, the old line was retained for local passenger services, for general capacity and as a diversionary route: a noted part of railway tourism, it also provides an interchange with the east-west metre-gauge network via Göschenen.